Just like you, I love Facebook and I am almost always online checking out what’s the latest out there.

 However, Kenyans still make lots of cash from these groups.

-What you do here is you still accept all friend requests so that friends can be notified when you post stuff.
+What you do here is you still accept sensible friend requests so that friends can be notified when you post stuff.

 Since they are market related, go ahead and post direct advertisement of your products or services.